If there is one thing we’ve learned in the kitchen here at That Clean Life, it’s that cooking is definitely not a natural instinct.

 I ...uh… had turned on the front burner.
 So that cover had to be tossed.
 It wouldn't be so bad if I hadn't done this to at least the last two sets over the past 7 years.”

-We hope you’re able to learn from our mistakes, and remember that everyone was a newbies once (and even kitchen veterans can ruin a recipe).
+We hope you’re able to learn from our mistakes and remember that everyone was a newbie once (and even kitchen veterans can ruin a recipe).
 Most importantly, we want you to know that every FAIL is just a First Attempt In Learning.
 Stick with it and be safe.
 You’ll be a pro soon enough!